Load from Spark Dataframe

 - loading.filename = "file_Comment"

-To let TigerGraph parse the data chunk correctly, please make sure you are setting loading.separator and loading.eol to an unique character.
+To let TigerGraph parse the data chunk correctly, please make sure you are setting loading.separator and loading.eol to characters which do not appear in your data fields.

 Key Default Value Description Group